nbosb/simdal/README.md

 The *Simulation Database Abstraction Layer* can be used to abstract database accesses to store tracing data during simulation.
 It provides a thread-safe interface and backend implementations for SQLite and a CSV-based database.
+The project contains predefined entry types which can be stored in the database.
+Documentation of the resulting database tables can be found [here](./doc/table-description.md).

 [![Build Status](https://github.com/nbosb/simdal/workflows/cmake/badge.svg?event=push)](https://github.com/nbosb/simdal/actions/workflows/cmake.yml)